leanprover/fp-lean/functional-programming-lean/src/hello-world/running-a-program.md

 ## Real-World Functional Programming

-The other useful way to think about side effects in Lean is by considering `IO` actions to represent functions that take the entire world as an argument, and return a value paired with a new world.
+The other useful way to think about side effects in Lean is by considering `IO` actions to be functions that take the entire world as an argument and return a value paired with a new world.
 In this case, reading a line of text from standard input _is_ a pure function, because a different world is provided as an argument each time.
 Writing a line of text to standard output is a pure function, because the world that the function returns is different from the one that it began with.
 Programs do need to be careful to never re-use the world, nor to fail to return a new world—this would amount to time travel or the end of the world, after all.
 Careful abstraction boundaries can make this style of programming safe.
 If every primitive `IO` action accepts one world and returns a new one, and they can only be combined with tools that preserve this invariant, then the problem cannot occur.

-In reality, this model cannot be implemented.
+This model cannot be implemented.
 After all, the entire universe cannot be turned in to a Lean value and placed into memory.
 However, it is possible to implement a variation of this model with an abstract token that stands for the world.
 When the program is started, it is provided with a world token.